| | |

 to obtain the consent of their parents was not a constitutionally "undue burden" on the legal exercise of the right to have

+an abortion.
 Judge Alito reasoned that if a minor, who was subject to the economic and other persuasive impacts of her parents, could

 constitutionally be required to obtain her parents' consent, a law that required a woman to notify (but not

+obtain the consent of) her husband must be less burdensome and, hence, constitutionally permissible.
 For reasons that are not terribly clearto me, the Supreme Court disagreed with Judge Alito's reasoning, struck down the

 spousal notification law, and added yet another lawyer of confusing jurisprudence to this already complex topic.
 Given